astrochun/academic-ads-bibtex/README.md

 Here, the journal name is simplified to "\apjs".
 This ends up propagating into Hugo Academic sites.
-To fix this, this simple pure Python script will convert such aliases into the full journal name.
+To fix this, this simple pure Python script will convert such aliases into the full journal names.
 It uses a journal database to conduct the replacement.